 - Info »

 Everyone who is health-conscious seemingly wants to know what to eat.
 Diet clearly has a powerful effect on our physiology.
 The Ayurvedic texts suggest that, without proper diet, herbal therapy is not effective; and with proper diet, therapy is often not necessary.
 But there is more to the story.
 Essentially, our body is a machine for creating consciousness from food.
-To learn more about this, see Food and Health
+To learn more about this, see Food and Health and Ayurveda Overview.

 Since digestion is the mechanism which converts food to bodily tissues that work together to support brain activity, the power of digestion also demands consideration.
-If your digestion is disturbed, you'll want to fix that problem quickly before it diminishes your life.
+If your digestion is disturbed, you'll want to fix that problem quickly before it diminishes your quality of life.
 Start with the Digestion Assessment.

 Moreover, when and how we eat makes a huge difference.
 Wholesome food is necessary but not sufficient.
 What is wholesome and balancing for one person, might cause problems for another.
 Even wholesome food consumed inappropriately can become poison (see my blog: Healthful Eating Habits Don’t Create Toxins).
 These toxic products of faulty digestion are known as Ama (literally uncooked food).
 To see if Ama might be a problem for you, do the Ama Assessment.

-For these reasons, it's optimum to examine your habits in relation to Ideal Daily Routine.
+For these reasons, it's optimum to examine your health habits in relation to Ideal Daily Routine.
 Also review General Principles for Health, Vitality and Longevity, which include important basic information about eating habits, meals and food selection.
 This will get you 80% of the way to a healthful diet.